okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 exchaincli tx wasm store ./cw-plus/target/wasm32-unknown-unknown/release/cw20_base.wasm --from captain --fees 0.001okt --gas 3000000 -b block -y
 ```
 You can query tx by hash to get the transaction receipt.
 The code id is `1` in the transaction receipt.
+Maybe you will see other number in your transaction receipt, because this number will increase for every transaction which calls `wasm store`.

 ```Bash
 {